mmaulwurff/typist.pk3/Readme.md

 # Thanks

-- Accensus for inviting me into Discord server
+- Accensus for inviting me into Discord server and for bug reports
 - kadu522 for support
 - dard22 for bug reports